Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise

 Our work concerns a popular variant of SGD where the stochastic gradient is truncated.
 Specifically, when updating the SGD iterates with a learning rate $\eta>0$, rather than using the original noisy gradient descent step $\eta(f^\prime(X_n) - Z_n)$, we will truncate it at a threshold $b>0$ and use $\varphi_b\big(\eta(f^\prime(X_n) - Z_n)\big)$ instead.
 Here the truncation operator $\varphi_\cdot(\cdot)$ is defined as

-where $u\wedge v = \min\{u,v\}, u \vee v = \max\{u,v\}$.
 Besides truncating the stochastic gradient, we also project the SGD into $[-L, L]$ at each iteration; recall that $L$ is the constant in Assumption \ref{assumption: function f in R 1}.
-That is, the main object of our study is the stochastic process $\{X^\eta_n\}_{n \geq 1}$ driven by the following recursion:
+That is, the main object of our study is the stochastic process $\{X^\eta_j\}_{j \geq 0}$ driven by the following recursion

-The projection $\varphi_L$ and truncation $\varphi_b$ here are common practices in many statistical learning contexts as well as other optimization tasks for the purpose of ensuring that the SGD does not explode and drift to infinity.
-Besides, the projection also allows us to drop the sophisticated assumptions on the tail behaviors of $f$ that are commonly seen in previous works; see, for instance, the dissipativity conditions in \cite{nguyen2019non}.
+The projection $\varphi_L$ and truncation $\varphi_b$ here are common practices in many learning tasks for the purpose of ensuring that the SGD does not explode and drift to infinity.
+Besides, the projection also allows us to drop the sophisticated assumptions on the tail behaviors of $f$ that are commonly seen in previous works (see, for instance, the dissipativity conditions in \cite{nguyen2019non}).
 For technical reasons, we make the following assumption about the truncation threshold $b>0$.
 Note that this assumption is a very mild one, as it is obviously satisfied by (Lebesgue) almost every $b>0$. \begin{assumption} For each $i = 1,2,\cdots,n_{\text{min}}$, $ \min\{ |s_i - m_i|, |s_{i-1} - m_i| \}/b $ is \emph{not} an integer. \end{assumption}